“We find that people expect a product like sauerkraut to come from a place like Cleveland,” co-founder Drew Anderson told FoodNavigator – USA.

 “You don’t have the visibility of a Brooklyn, Denver, Boulder, San Francisco or Austin, but there’s a lot of advantages to being in middle America, especially Cleveland,” Anderson said.

-Even though many fermented foods are benefiting from a strong consumer interest in gut health at the moment, Cleveland Kraut prioritized taste above all else when developing its seven SKUs (classic caraway, roasted garlic, whiskey dill, beet red, gnar gnar, cabbage & cukes, and curry kraut) originally packaged in 16-ounce glass jars for $5.99.
-The packaging has since changed to stand up pouches for easier portability and shipping, according to Anderson.
+Even though many fermented foods are benefiting from a strong consumer interest in gut health at the moment, Cleveland Kraut prioritized taste above all else when developing its six SKUs (classic caraway, roasted garlic, whiskey dill, beet red, gnar gnar, and curry kraut) packaged in 16-ounce stand up pouches for $5.99.

 To hone each of its flavors, Cleveland Kraut works with a team of chefs from the Culinary Institute of America.